 For service staff in the restaurant industry, there are four phrases to never use with guests.
 Pass these on to your servers:

-“I don’t know.”
+- “I don’t know.”
 If you don’t know, find out.
-Instead, say, “Gee, that’s a good question.
+Instead, say, “That’s a good question.
 Let me check for you.”

-“We can’t do that.”
-Instead, say, “Boy, that’s a tough one.
+- “We can’t do that.”
+Instead, say, “Hmm… that’s a tough one.
 Let’s see what we can do.”
 Then go find an alternative solution.

-Guests are counting on your servers to know the ingredients of every item on your menu.
+Guests are counting on your servers to have excellent product knowledge.
 There are two things you should never do when answering guests’ questions about the menu.
 These rules are simple, so make sure your servers know them: Don’t lie and don’t lecture.

 If a guest asks you a question and you don’t know the answer, go find out.
 Honesty is the best policy here.
 Let the guest know that you’re unsure and then find the answer as quickly as possible.
 It is wrong for servers to project their own opinions on their guests.
 This is true of your opinion about how a food tastes, too.
 For example, if you don’t like spicy food and a guest asks you about the jalapeño poppers, simply say something like “They’re really popular.
 If you like things really spicy, dip them in a bowl of green chili.
 Or, to cool them off, add a side of guacamole.”
 When describing menu items and answering guests’ questions, always be honest and respectful.